coderefinery/documentation/_episodes/01-motivation.md

 ---
 layout: episode
-title: "Unsorted"
+title: "Motivation"
-teaching: 20
+teaching: 15
-exercises: 25
+exercises: 0
 questions:
   - "A question that this episode will answer?"
   - "Another question?"